openfun/marsha/README.md

 All tasks related to this environment are run from the `./src/aws` directory.
 We use `Terraform` to keep this infrastructure configuration as code and easily manage several independent deployments of the whole `AWS` infrastructure.

+> Note for Mac users: Marsha's AWS development setup uses `getopt`.
+The version that comes with macOS is not suitable for our use case.
+You need to install the GNU version and add it to your path so it is used by default.
+>
+> `brew install gnu-getopt`
+>
+> `echo 'export PATH="/usr/local/opt/gnu-getopt/bin:$PATH"' >> ~/.zshrc`

 There are 2 Terraform projects in Marsha with two different purposes:

 - `./src/aws/shared_resources`: this project manages resources common to all marsha environments on the same AWS account.
 These resources must not live in different workspaces so you must work in the `default` workspace.
 To ease the use of this project, a dedicated script is available in `./src/aws/bin/shared-resources` which uses and configures the `Terraform` docker image.
 You have to run a Terraform command as if you were using the terraform cli. (eg: `./bin/shared-resources plan` will execute Terraform's "plan" command).